erin-yl/html-exercises/README.md

-# Recipes Project
+# HTML Exercises
-The website will consist of a main index page which will have links to a few recipes.
+These exercises consist of a series of HTML-related tasks intended to complement the HTML content on The Odin Project (TOP).